 Historically and biblically, it is plain that Jesus died on a cross.
-The Jehovah's Witnesses, however, teach that Jesus died on a stake, not a cross.1 It really does not matter the shape of the piece of wood that Jesus died on.
+The Jehovah's Witnesses, however, teach that Jesus died on a stake, not a cross.1 It really does not matter the shape of the piece of wood on which Jesus died.
 The issue is whether or not He shed His blood for our sins.
-The publications of the Jehovah's Witnesses, however, raise this as a significant issue which they use to accuse historic, biblically Christianity of pagan influence, so it is worth pausing to consider the facts:
+The publications of the Jehovah's Witnesses, however, raise this as a significant issue which they use to accuse historic, biblical Christianity of pagan influence, so it is worth pausing to consider the facts:

-The Greek word , which in many Bibles which is translated into "cross," is the Greek word "stauros" which means, "an upright stake, esp. a pointed one, a cross."2 The word itself, therefore, can be used for either shape piece of wood.
+The Greek word, which in many Bibles which is translated into "cross," is the Greek word "stauros" which means, "an upright stake, esp. a pointed one, a cross."2 The word itself, therefore, can be used for either shape piece of wood.
 The details of the narrative, however, give us a clearer picture.
 If a stake were used, instead of a cross, then Jesus' hands would have been placed above His head with a nail driven through His wrists.
-Since the wrists would most likely overlap, only one nail is needed through both wrists.
+Since the wrists would most likely overlap, only one nail would be driven through both wrists.
 However, John 20:25 says,

 "The other disciples therefore said unto him, 'We have seen the Lord.
 But he said to them, except I shall see in his hands the print of the nails, and put my finger into the print of the nails, and thrust my hand into his side, I will not believe.'"

-The the testimony of the early christians also points unanimously to a cross shape.
-A popular Christian writing of the early 100s A.D. compares the cross to the Greek letter "tau" which looks very much like our "t", and also speaks of the cross prefigured in Moses stretching out his arms over the battle field of the armies of Israel.4 Justin Martyr (114-165 AD), who was from Samaria which is between Galilee and Judea where most of Jesus own ministry took place, wrote that the passover lamb prefigued not only Jesus but also the cross, becasue:
+The testimony of the early Christians also points unanimously to a cross shape.
+A popular Christian writing of the early 100s A.D. compares the cross to the Greek letter "tau" which looks very much like our "t," and also speaks of the cross prefigured in Moses stretching out his arms over the battlefield of the armies of Israel.4 Justin Martyr (114-165 AD), who was from Samaria which is between Galilee and Judea where most of Jesus' ministry took place, wrote that the Passover lamb prefigured not only Jesus but also the cross, because:

-Irenaeus also describes the cross's shape as having points both up and down and to each side, as well as mentioning a post on which the nailed person rests6 and the "Palatine Graphito" (a late second century piece of Roman graphiti mocking a Christian for worshiping the crucified Jesus) also pictures Jesus' execution as being on a cross.7 Even some of the earliest New Testament manuscripts we have found (P45, P66, and P75) abbreviate the Greek word "Stauros" by ommiting the "au" in the middle and putting the greek letters for "t" and "r" on top of one another, causing them to form a "t" shape with a circle over it, or a graphic of a figure crucified on a cross.8 All of this together is wide testemony that the earliest Christians believed that Jesus was nailed with His arms stretched out on a cross.
-They not only represent early testimony, but also lived in the world that Jesus lived in and would know better if Crisifixions were not carried out in that manner.
+Irenaeus also describes the cross's shape as having points both up and down and to each side, as well as mentioning a post on which the nailed person rests.6 The "Palatine Graphito" (a late second-century piece of Roman graphiti mocking a Christian for worshiping the crucified Jesus) also pictures Jesus' execution as being on a cross.7 Even some of the earliest New Testament manuscripts we have found (P45, P66, and P75) abbreviate the Greek word "Stauros" by omitting the "au" in the middle and putting the Greek letters for "t" and "r" on top of one another, causing them to form a "t" shape with a circle over it, or a graphic of a figure crucified on a cross.8 All of this together constitutes rather broad testimony that the earliest Christians believed that Jesus died with His arms stretched out on a cross.
+They not only represent early testimony but also lived in the world that Jesus lived in and would know better if crucifixions were not carried out in that manner.

 - 1. Reasoning from the Scriptures, 1985, pp. 89-90